codsen/codsen/packages/html-crush/readme.md

 - Does not parse the input — input can be (X)HTML or whatever or mixed whatever
 - Equally, the input can be with HTML errors, broken HTML, incomplete HTML or not-quite-HTML or whatever
-- Since we don't HTML or CSS-parse, styles within `<head>` are recognised but CSS errors, incomplete CSS, or invalid CSS will not throw errors
+- Since we don't HTML or CSS-parse, styles within `<head>` are recognised, but CSS errors, incomplete CSS, or invalid CSS will not throw errors

 In short, we prioritise the support of broken or mixed-HTML support over both: